75 Must Know Nautical Terms

 The flank speed refers to the true maximum speed of a ship.
 This term contrasts with the term full speed, which isn’t the maximum speed of a vessel, even though it implies that it is.

-What percentage of the flank speed the full speed actually is may vary across ship types.
+The full speed may vary across ship types in terms of the percentage of the flank speed.
 In some ships, the full speed may be just a tad slower than the flank speed.
-Conversely, in the US nuclear submarine propulsion, full speed usually implies just 50% reactor power.
+Conversely, in US nuclear submarine propulsion, full speed usually implies just 50% reactor power.

 26. Forepeak